fcopuerto/melget/README.md

 Tha handler of this lambda will be lambda_function.lambda_handler and this lambda needs the login of melclooud as a environment vars, this code is done in order to decrypt thos parameters that should be encrypted in the lambda as with an AWS KMS key.

-This library was mad to bein calle from Amazon Alexa https://developer.amazon.com
+This library was mad to bein used from Amazon Alexa https://developer.amazon.com

 ## Running the tests